Profitbase/Episode-Docs/articles/invision/docs/worksheets/howto/timeframecolumns.md

 ## Step by step

-1. Go to the configuration tab and open caption expression window for chosen column:
+1. Go to the configuration tab and open caption expression window for the selected column:

 ![pic](https://profitbasedocs.blob.core.windows.net/images/HTtf%20(1).png)